ioccc-src/winner/faq.md

 <div id="feedback">
 <div id="comments">
-### FAQ 0.5: How may I comment or make a suggestion on IOCCC rules, guidelines and tools?
+### How can I comment or make a suggestion on IOCCC rules, guidelines and tools?
 </div>
 </div>